 Tumblr users, you’ve all used Xkit, right?
 You know how it has a couple dozen different little plugins you can install, to improve and extend the way Tumblr functions?

-Right now there are two widely-used plugins that will enable WordPress with the architecture to smoothly run a webcomic.
+Right now there are 3 widely-used plugins that will enable Wordpress with the architecture to smoothly run a webcomic:

-- Leif & Thorn runs on Webcomic 5
+- Webcomic 5, which powers Leif & Thorn

 - Host multiple comic archives on one site!
 (Useful if you have, say, a NSFW spinoff.)

 - Put content in more places in the layout!
 (Important if you have a banner that you want to go in exactly the right spot.)

 Okay, back to the layout.
 That’s not just handled by a plugin, you’ll also want…